 Further down the line, we may even be wearing Oculus Rift to go to places far, far away, to escape work-related stress.
 In any case, being more efficient at work, should make it more difficult for robots to replace us.
 At least, until deep learning evolves…

 Explore our related content

-Introduces the legal position on data protection in the UK, the obligations of employers, and individual rights surrounding access to information
+Introduces data protection law in the UK, covering the obligations of employers and individual rights to accessing information

 An overview of the main developments in the workplace health and well-being agenda over the past decade and focus on the future priorities for the HR profession